top of page

 All posts

-The Tyranny & Nihilism of Chasing Happiness for it's Own End
+The Tyranny & Nihilism of Chasing Happiness for it's Own End (Faculty Perspective)

 As a teacher for 20 years, I’ve lost count of parents saying, “I just want my child to be happy.”
 Without realizing the dread this fills teachers with.
 It is synonomous with rudderless parenting and directionless children.
 This well-intentioned wish often stems from a modern cultural emphasis on the emotional state of happiness, yet it can (and does) create challenges for children, classrooms, and society.
 Students end up prioritizing short-term feelings over long-term growt